Syntax3rror404/LIFVR-Docs/character.md

 The TurnMode can also be changed in game in the main menu in the category **Controls**.
 There the buttons are bind to change the ``` TurnMode ``` variable in the HexaCharacter.

+To rotate the character from logic you can use the `RotateRigSmooth(float angle)` method to rotate it smoothly with the specified angle.
+This is for example also used to rotate the character on rotating platforms.

 #### Climbing

 Climbing works practically out of the box.
 Because the hands are physically connected to the character, to enable climbing it's only needed to give the climb able actor a grab tag (grabbing actor settings (see [VR Physics Hands](/hands.md))).
 Because the physics rig is quite heavy by default to be more stable for climbing it automaticly adjusts the weight to climb more easily.
 It also automaticly increases the AutoReleaseThreshold of the hands, so that the character does not auto release while climbing that easily.
 The character can automaticly climb crouch.
 This is triggered if the character tries to go over a ledge.
 It's possible to enable ```bAlwaysClimbCrouch``` (can also be set in the main menu: controls).
 Than it will always crouch when climbing.